opensafely/documentation/docs/getting-started.md

     Please follow [GitHub's instructions](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/adding-and-cloning-repositories/cloning-a-repository-from-github-to-github-desktop)
     for cloning the study code with GitHub Desktop.

+=== "Linux (local)"

+    Visit your github page to find the name of your opensafely repository.
+On your github homepage, this will be in the *repositories* tab at the top.
+Then select the green *Code* button.
+Select *SSH* then *copy to clipboard*.
+You can then clone this using this command:

+    `git clone <repository name>`

 ### Test the blank study on your computer